isacarnekvist/atm/README.md

 "op-code" in the reply.
 An answer with the correct format will be sufficient.

+If unexpected op-code is sent, return error op-code and close connection!

 - Byte 1: Action "op-code" (client) OR Answer accept/decline (server)
 - Byte 2-9: 64 bit integer argument i.e. balance, withdrawal amount,
   user card number, password...
 The reason for 64 bit is that is that